-It is so tempting to plant a huge garden with dreams of preserving most of it and having fresh healthy veggies all season long.
-Wonderful to see all those rows of food, glorious food.
+It is so tempting to plant a huge garden with dreams of preserving most of it and having fresh vegetables all season long.
+It’s so wonderful to see all those rows full of food.

-Vegetables can be very different from one another, in terms of how much care or labour you need to put into them.
-Instead of planting veggies that take more time and work, plant the easiest ones!
+Some vegetables take more care in terms of the labour you have to put in.
+Instead of planting veggies that take more time and work, just plant the easiest ones to grow!

 It will make your time in the garden less stressful and yet you will still get fantastic harvests for fresh eating and preserving.

-I’ve made a list of our top 5 Easiest Vegetables to Grow.
-Then I explained how to prepare the bed, sow the seeds and other things you will want to know.
+I’ve made a list of the top 5 easiest vegetables to grow.
+Then I explain how to prepare the garden bed, sow the seeds and other things you will want to know.

-A twice monthly newsletter for you means keeping updated on our latest adventures and special articles just for subscribers.
-Special offers, too!
+A newsletter for you means keeping updated on our latest adventures and special articles just for subscribers.
+Special offers too!

 Then plan on spending less time in the garden and more time for the other things in your life!

 Sign up for our newsletter and grab your list now.

 Want to find out which are The 5 Easiest Vegetables to Grow?